0xPolygon/kurtosis-cdk/docs/permissionless-zkevm-node.md

 comments: true
 ---

-In addition to the core stack, you can also attach and synchronize a permissionless node.
+In addition to the core stack, you can also attach and synchronize a permissionless zkevm node.

 ## Prerequisites